 Depending on the size, direction and spot you are surfing, you can ride a range of boards, from a small wave fish, to a standard shortboard, and on the bigger days, a slight step-up board.
 Some waves are suitable for longboarding as well, and if you like to bodysurf, prepare for pocket rides for a hundred yards!
 For more specific information on what to bring, Check out our gear page for a breakdown from Josh Mulcoy.

 For specifics on current conditions, contact Josh before you leave on your trip.
 He can dial you in on swell and wind forecasts, as well as advice on what boards to bring.
-Las Palmeras Surf Camp does have extra equipment in case of an emergency.
+Las Palmeras Surf Resort does have extra equipment in case of an emergency.
 Please contact Josh prior to your trip if you think you may need a board down there.